Bostads-AB-Mimer/onecore-core/README.md

 ## Swagger

-We utilize `koa2-swagger-ui` and `swagger-jsdoc` for documenting our APIs.
+We utilize `koa2-swagger-ui` and `swagger-jsdoc` for documenting our API.
 Each endpoint is required to have appropriate JSDoc comments and tags for comprehensive documentation.
 The Swagger document is exposed on `/swagger`.

 ## Env